vishnuprd/vishnuprd/README.md

 ---

  Background
-I began my career as an **Electrical and Electronics Engineer**, which strengthened my analytical thinking and problem-solving skills.
+I began my career as an Electrical and Electronics Engineer, which strengthened my analytical thinking and problem-solving skills.
 I now apply this foundation to full-stack development, building reliable systems that deliver measurable business impact.

 ---